stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 Version 20.0.2 is a security fix.
 It solves CVE-2024-4367.
 I strongly recommend updating to the latest version of ngx-extended-pdf-viewer as soon as possible, or to version 20.0.2 as a minimum.
 Older versions contain a bug allowing malicious PDF files to run arbitrary code.
 Kudos go to GitHub users ScratchPDX and Deepak Shakya to tell me about it, so I could provide a hotfix during my vacations.

+## Version 21.4: improved search UI and update to pdf.js 4.6

+Version 21.4 updates to pdf.js 4.6.
+It also improved the search functionality: the find button is hidden if there's no text layer in the PDF document (or at least in the first 20 pages of the PDF document - this seems to be a decent compromise between accuracy and performance).
+If there's no find button or no text layer, CTRL+F doesn't open the find bar.

 ## Version 21: an optimized viewer

 Version 21 is a major refactoring.
 The new version reduces the memory footprint and start-up times.
 I consider it a major progress: now the architecture is significantly cleaner.
 It's still work in progress, but you should notice the difference.